 • The day before was Michael’s birthday and the family went out to eat.
 Later they agreed to have sex, but Chris fell asleep before this happened.
 Michael was disappointed, and when he went to work next day he left a note for Chris explaining this.

-• Michael was charged with murder and convicted by jury.
-Because he left the disappointment note.
-Because the autopsy expert said the murder took place at 1 am, based on stomach contents.
-Because evidence was withheld.
-Because he showed little emotion.
-Because no other murderer candidate was presented.
+• He was charged with murder and convicted by jury.
+Because he left the disappointment note and because the autopsy expert said the murder took place at 1 am, based on stomach contents.
+And, because evidence was withheld and because he showed little emotion.
+Also, because no other murderer candidate was presented.
 He was sent to prison.

 • Many years later, a group called “The Innocence Project” raised the issue of the bandana, and requested the attorney-general for Texas to have a DNA test done.
 The request was refused for some years, partly because the attorney-general said it “would muddy the waters”.

 • While in prison, Michael reached the bottom when his son, now grown, renounced his father.
 Michael turned to God, and asked Him for help.
 A couple weeks passed.
 One evening as he turned in to bed, he was embraced by a “light”.
 He knew it was God.
 A warm loving feeling enveloped him.
 It changed his life.

 • Things took on a different perspective.
 Michael was better able to deal with difficulties.
 He became a giver, sometimes returning from the commissary with ice cream for other inmates.

 • Meanwhile permission was finally obtained to DNE-test the bloody bandana.
 When compared with the bank of criminal DNA samples, it gave a direct hit.
 Mark Norwood who had been a felon in three different states was captured and convicted.
 Years ago, a young woman had been murdered two blocks from Norwood’s home, and no suspect was ever found…..until now.

 • When Michael was released, he gave to other prisoners everything he owned in prison.